Alabama Sales Tax Calculator 2026

 2026 state rates: general goods and qualifying grocery food

 For 2026 planning, Alabama uses two important statewide rates in this calculator.
 General merchandise uses a 4.00% state rate.
-Qualifying grocery food uses a reduced 2.00% state rate.
-The reduced grocery treatment is tied to Alabama Department of Revenue guidance, and the state-level reduction is reflected for the 2026 period.
+Qualifying grocery food uses a reduced 2.00% state rate outside the temporary suspension window.
+From 2026-05-01 through 2026-06-30, ALDOR guidance says the state portion of qualifying food tax is suspended while local city and county food taxes continue.

 If you are used to one universal sales tax percentage, this split can be confusing at first.
 A practical way to think about it is this: the tax base category matters just as much as your location.
 A general item and a qualifying grocery item can produce different tax totals even when purchased in the same county for the same amount.

 Effective date context also matters.
-The reduced grocery state rate that this calculator uses for 2026 follows the post-2025-09-01 state policy context.
-When running historical comparisons for earlier years, verify which rate was in effect at the transaction date.
+The reduced grocery state rate follows the post-2025-09-01 state policy context, and Act 2026-604 creates a separate May-June 2026 suspension window.
+When running historical comparisons, verify which rate was in effect at the transaction date.

 Why county rates vary so much inside one state